Kaanxsxs/Open-Discord/README.md

 # Discord web launcher for windows

-A simple batch launcher to launch Discord on Windows.
+A simple batch launcher to launch Discord web fast on Windows.

 ## 🔧 Usage